Korean Central Television: History

-KCTV started broadcasting on national holidays on March 1, 1981.
+KCTV started broadcasting on national holidays on 1 March 1981.
 On national holidays, the broadcasting time of each station is the same as weekends save for major ones.
 The channel was the official host broadcaster of the 1989 13th World Festival of Youth and Students.

 In September 2012, China Central Television (CCTV) announced that it had recently donated 5 million yuan in new broadcasting equipment to KCTV, which was to be used to improve its programming and prepare for digital television.

-By 2015, the station had been producing a growing number of programmes in the 16:9 aspect ratio, but its broadcast transmissions were still limited to a 4:3 standard definition format (with such programmes therefore being letterboxed).
+By 2015, KCTV had been producing a growing number of programmes in the 16:9 aspect ratio, but its broadcast transmissions were still limited to a 4:3 standard definition format (with such programmes therefore being letterboxed).
 On 19 January 2015, KCTV began experimental high-definition transmissions via satellite, although only the live in-vision continuity at sign-on and sign-off was presented in HD.
-All other programming was presented in standard definition, with widescreen programmes therefore being windowboxed.
+All other programming was presented in windowboxed standard definition.
+In late February 2015, according to multiple clips uploaded to YouTube, KCTV broadcast the first ever HD footage.

 Native broadcasts in 16:9 widescreen with stereophonic sound started on 4 December 2017, with KCTV being one of the last state-run broadcasters to do so, albeit several years after other developed and even developing nations have done so.

+In May 2024, the Chongryon-ran KCTV high-definition stream on Twitch, called "kctv_elufa" was terminated due to a violation of Twitch's Terms of Service.
+Later, Chongryon created another KCTV HD stream on Twitch, called "chuo_tv", but went offline due to change in satellite signal and eventually suspended in early January 2025.